 What’s great about these powerful trees is that they’re fairly hassle-free and low-maintenance.
 It doesn’t matter if you don’t have a green thumb, either.
 You can still ensure these trees thrive, right in your backyard or garden.
 Check out our tips and tricks for Avocado Trees and their care – it’s as easy as 1-2-3!

-Indoor Avocado Care
+Avocado House Plant Care

-Outdoor Avocado Trees
+Growing Avocado Trees Outdoors

 So, Avocado Trees boast no-fuss maintenance, but proper care prepares them for a lush life.
 Your tropical fruit will need frequent, deep waterings once or twice a week, with enough time between waterings to let the soil dry out a bit.
 Also, avoid fertilizing trees their first year because fertilizer can burn the roots and cause damage.